DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * adjusted the Guidance Scale (CFG) slider from a 0.001 to a 0.1 step increment
 * adjusted the Image Sharpness slider from a 0.001 to a 0.1 step increment
 * if a directory is not accessible, the program no longer tries to rename it ".corrupted"
-* in support of UK users, all presets referring to CivitAI links now refer to the FooocusPlus repo<br/>
+* in support of UK users, all presets referring to CivitAI links now refer to the FooocusPlus repo
+* Release Date: July 28th, 2025<br/>
 * Hotfix5: removed the non-destructive error condition when using Describe
 * Hotfix4: improved legacy graphics card support
 * Hotfix3: "Refresh All Files" correctly adds new LoRAs and does not cause an error